 In ACC, brake pads have been split into types to help sim racers decide which pads to use depending on the session.
 Broadly speaking, ACC has four different brake pad types for GT3 cars and two pad types for GT4 cars.

 Pad 1 is best used for shorter events.
 Anything that falls under 3 hours of racing is suitable for Pad 1, although they last between 90-120 minutes in realistic conditions.
-These are the most potent brake pads in ACC and offer the highest coefficient of friction.
-But everything isn’t exactly perfect with this type as these pads also cause aggressive disc and pad wear.
+These are no longer the clear-cut most potent brake pads in ACC since the V1.9 update, however, offer the highest coefficient of friction.
+Everything isn’t exactly perfect with this type as these pads also cause aggressive disc and pad wear.

 Additionally, the pads tend to heat up rapidly, so frequent brake fade is a genuine concern.
 This will also cause your pedal modulation to go awry once overheated and are downright dangerous to use for more than 3 hours.
 They also require you to maintain the strict temperature window in order to function optimally.
 If not held, the brakes will start suffering.

-Pedal modulation is consistent, allowing you to gauge the braking accurately for the session’s entirety.
-Despite lacking braking force, it compensates by providing useful feedback during overheating and predictability.
+Pedal modulation is consistent, allowing you to gauge the braking accurately for the session’s entirety and provides useful feedback during overheating and predictability.
 A reliable option overall.

 Pad 3 is the type specially designed for wet weather racing.
 The pad offers moderate braking performance, medium friction but provides a really good pad life with intermediate disc and pad wear.
 Your stopping distance will increase and even more so in dry weather, but that comes with the benefit of them working efficiently even in colder temperatures.